briantweed/laravel-view-folder/readme.md

 <br/>
 If you answer yes to a question you are then asked if you want to add files to the folder.
 Either leave blank or enter a comma delimited string for all the files you want to create.
-Files in the sub pages will be blank.
+Files in the sub folders will be blank.
 CRUD and parent folder files will have basic blade templating tags.

 <br>